westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 ZNS SSDs implement the <a href="https://nvmexpress.org/developers/nvme-command-set-specifications/" target="_blank_">NVMe ZNS Command Set specification</a> as defined by the NVM Express (NVMe) organization and released as part of the NVMe 2.0 specifications.
 The latest revision available is 1.1.

 !!!
-Note
-     For a deep-dive on ZNS SSDs, please see the following USENIX ATC 2021 article: <a href="https://www.usenix.org/conference/atc21/presentation/bjorling"
+NOTE
+     See <a
+     href="https://www.usenix.org/conference/atc21/presentation/bjorling"
-     target="_blank_">ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs</a>.
+     target="_blank_">ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs</a> for a deep dive on ZNS SSDs.
+The article was published at USENIX ATC 2021.

 ## Overview